 The first was the Harvest Cantata at South District, the little church of the Bethel Circuit and the one that I am assigned to.
 The Cantata started @ 4 pm and the place was packed!
 I had an unusual role from others' perspectives, but one that was not that unusual for me in my past - I sang in the choir!
 It was one of the

 What I didn't anticipate was the perspective that I would have this evening of the whole celebration.
-Sitting up front and not in a role of direct responsibility for facilitation allowed me to watch everyone in attendance.
-It was very good to note the smiles and relaxation on peoples' faces.
-I'm glad I'm not the only one who smiles from ear to ear when young children and teens share of themselves.
+Sitting up front and not in a role of direct

 I also noted how very tired the clergy (called presbyters) were.
 As I begin to sense the rhythm of this system of being church and watch to see what these leaders are being asked to do, I am left with many, many questions and even a few insights that will be valuable I think for when I return to my own system in The United Church of Canada.

 Then the real surprise happened!
 During the offering, there was a scurry of activity as a number of cymbals (we would call them tambourines) came out for the song of praise.
 I was just floored!
-The way that the people played them - the way that the whole room exploded with energy - the way that the tiring faces became alive - the way that the children focused and moved their bodies - the obvious to me thorough enjoyment of the moments - what an amazing gift that way of praising was!
-Even as I write, one week later, I can feel the amazement and energy in my being.
+The way that the people played them - the way that the whole room exploded with energy - the way that the tiring faces became alive - the way that the children focused and moved their bodies - the obvious to me thorough enjoyment of the moments - what an amazing gift that way of

 After the service I remarked to many people in that congregation that those cymbals may be their greatest gift to the community of faith and the people who live outside of these walls.
 I think that to a small extent the people were taken aback by my "gushing" of affirmation, although I've come to understand that South District is a church known throughout the area for this particular gift.
 I hope I never lose that sensation inside of me from this experience!